GOAT: How Dwolla created the ideal payout experience for a retail marketplace

 To offset the influx in support resources and costs incurred from payout complaints and issues, GOAT had begun using its credit card to simplify and accelerate bank transfer payouts for its sellers.
 Because of this, the marketplace was hemorrhaging profits by 2 to 3 percent during the busiest shopping season of the year.
 GOAT needed a payment solution that could be implemented quickly.

 Solution: GOAT turned to Dwolla’s clean API documentation and new developer portal.
-Featuring automated tasks, simple Getting Started guides, and the Sandbox Console, the team was able to get to work prior to purchasing the Access API.
+Featuring automated tasks, simple Getting Started guides, and the Sandbox Console, the team was able to get to work prior to purchasing Dwolla.
 GOAT had a tech solution, not just a payment solution.